Backbase/boat-bay/README.md

 ```

 In the plugin configuration you can customise the output path to the location you want
-the lint reports to be generated this is also where the specs will be uploaded to, the
+the lint reports to be generated this is also where the specs will be uploaded to.
+The
+boatBayUrl should be configured to either "http://localhost:8080" to run locally for testing purposes and
-boatBayUrl should be boat bay client, and the input spec should be the path of the spec
+https://boat-bay.proto.backbasecloud.com/ for deployment.
+The input spec should be the path of the spec
 or directory containing the specs you wish to upload.
+More information on uploading specs using this method can be found at backbase-openapi-tools boat-maven-plugin.

 Or through a http request file like below:

 ```http request